reepicheep/joomla3-templating/README.md

 Joomla!
 Lecture Files for the CMS Course 2013, Telerik Software Academy, Sofia, Bulgaria

-This repository contains the files and links to media files of the two-part lecture on the Joomla Project and creation of Joomla 3.1 templates during the CMS Course 2013, Telerik Software Academy, Sofia (http://telerikacademy.com/Courses/Courses/Details/65)
+This repository contains the files and links to media files of the two-part lecture on the Joomla!
+Project and Creation of Joomla!
+3.1 Templates during the CMS Course 2013, Telerik Software Academy, Sofia (http://telerikacademy.com/Courses/Courses/Details/65)

 <h3>castlitestatic folder</h3>
 	An HTML5 website (HOME page only) based on Bootstrap 2.3.1.
 Analysed at Step One in Joomla!
 3.1 template creation